I to write

 Each model is a simplified version of some aspect of reality we want to learn more about.
 Imagine a map, it is a simplified abstract way to understand physical space.
 The map isn’t exactly like the land it represents, but it can tell us valuable information area it represents.

 Apple’s FaceID is cool.
-Just as a finger print it scans the contours of your face.
-Maps it.
-And uses it as your ID.
+Just as a fingerprint, it scans the contours of your face.
+Maps it and uses it as your password.

-FaceID is secured with your face map/print hence Apple can be sure it’s you.
-And as a result you can pay using Apple Pay without any restrictions.
+FaceID creates a scan/map of the contours of your face; hence, Apple can be sure it’s you; it is intelligent enough to distinguish between a picture and a live face.
+And as a result, you can pay using Apple Pay without any restrictions.

-What surprises me is the FaceID does not work in landscape mode.
-Sure it a map is a map irrespective of its orientation.
+What surprises me is that FaceID does not work in landscape mode.
+Sure it is a map; and a map is a map, irrespective of its orientation.